julietrb1/pollutameter/README.md

 Australia.
 Given your latitude and longitude, it will find the nearest sensor readings using the government's [Air Quality Data API](https://data.airquality.nsw.gov.au/docs/index.html).

-It combines these readings (currently PM2.5 only) by calculating their distance from your position, weighting readings from sensors nearest to you using the [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
+It combines these readings by calculating their distance from your position, weighting readings from sensors nearest to you using the [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
 With this, the inverse distance provides a weight, and that all gets mashed together into a final number.